jlacasa/stat705_fall2024/assignments/hw1.md

 ## Exercise 1.

-Load the data using the R code below and visualize the relationship between weight and length.
+Load the data using the R code below and visualize the relationship between stem length and plant weight.

 ```
 url <- ""